 Number references consecutively in the order in which they are first mentioned in the text.
-Identify references in the text, Tables and Legends by Arabic numerals in parentheses.
+Identify references in the text, Tables and Legends by Arabic numerals in superscript and parenthesis.
 Use the style as in Index Medicus.
 Authors should avoid using abstracts as references.

 "Unpublished observations" and "personal communications" may not be used as references; if cited, a letter (from the person quoted) granting permission must be submitted.
 Subject to editorial approval, the person quoted will be cited in parentheses in the text.
-Examples of correct references are given in the following page.
+Examples of correct references are given at the end of these instructions.